syowai638/week3-code-challenge/README.md

      - Showtime
      - Available Tickets: Calculated as capacity - tickets_sold.

+- Inline Editing for Movie Details
+    - Users can double-click on specific movie attributes (e.g., title, description) to edit them.
+    - Pressing "Enter" saves the changes, and the updated details are displayed immediately.

+- Persistence with Local Storage
+     - User actions, such as buying tickets or editing movie details, are stored in local storage.
+     - Refreshing the page or restarting the app does not reset the data.

 ## Movies List Sidebar
 - A list of all available movies is displayed.
 - Clicking on a movie in the list updates the details section with information for the selected movie.